 Who wouldn’t want to live longer?
 And if you could extend your life in a completely natural way, that would be brilliant.
 The question is: can exposure to cold, such as cold plunges, actually help?
 Using scientific studies, we’ll explore how cold can have a surprisingly positive impact on longevity.

-Table of contents
+Table of Contents

-What Is The Current Average Service Life?
+What Is The Current Average Lifespan?

 What Factors Influence Lifespan?